 - The difference is that unlike acute injuries or overuse injuries the dysfunction is with the nervous system (pain system) and not the body.
 In many cases of chronic pain, there is nothing wrong biologically with the body at all as the injury has healed.

 - One can both have acute and chronic pain.
 One can have an acute injury to the musculoskeletal system, but also have a disproportionate pain to that injury due to a dysfunction of the nervous system.
 Many of the people I see with chronic pain may still have some acute injury, but there are varying percentages to the pain responses.
 0-100% with the injury, and 0-100% with the nervous system.
-Can be 0% and 100% or 100% and 0%.
 Can even be 30:30, 50:50, 70:70, 0:70, 30:100, and so on.

 - If you’re reading this after I suggested you may have chronic pain, it simply means that I think you have some degree of nervous system dysfunction that is contributing to an enhanced pain response.
 Again, one can have mostly acute pain and a bit of chronic or even moderate to high amounts of both.